All Episodes

 Nancy Pelosi, Elizabeth Warren have said they want to rescind the tax cuts because they want their crumbs back.

-They want open borders, eliminate ice, keep Obama care, and they want these investigations to end.
+They want open borders, eliminate ICE, keep Obamacare, and they want these investigations to end.

-Uh I don't see that as a particularly inspiring vision for the people of this country.
+I don't see that as a particularly inspiring vision for the people of this country.

-Um it isn't, and that's why the public message is one word, change.
+It isn't, and that's why the public message is one word, change.

 And that's what's going on.

-That's uh why the Democrats are, at least in the polls I'm seeing, have a slight lead in the generic vote.
+That's why the Democrats are, at least in the polls I'm seeing, have a slight lead in the generic vote.

-Uh John, in the midterm in I'm sorry, the special election in Ohio, which is a tie if the Democrats win that with a moderate to conservative candidate in O'Connor, that's a huge, huge step in the right direction.
+And we'll get a good sense tomorrow, John, in the midterm and I'm sorry, the special election in Ohio, which is a tie if the Democrats win that with a moderate to conservative candidate in O'Connor.

 It's because of missing Trump voters.